Learnhall-WOS/world-of-shows/BETA.md

 - Provide options to manage the posted playread, edit details, or remove the posting.
 - If there are no posted playreads, display a message saying "You have not posted any playreads."

+### Manage Listings pages.

+When a user creates a listing, they might want to edit or delete the listing, or view how many people are interested in the listing.

+e.g., “how many people have bought tickets to my show”,

+“How many people have booked my venue and for when?”,

+“Which actors have registered for the audition I posted”,

+“Who has shown interest in attending this week's play reading event”,

+or “Who has enrolled for my improv class?”

+These pages can be the listing’s details pages only with this extra functionality.

+1. Manage show page.
+2. Manage audition page.
+3. Manage class page.
+4. Manage venue page.
+5. Manage play read.

+These pages will comprise the listings in the dashboard section My Tickets, Venues, Auditions, Classes and My Play reads when the user is the creator of the listing.

 #### **Profile**